-Postgraduate students and staff within the Department of Anthropology and Archaeology enjoy a dynamic and research-intensive environment.
+Students and staff within the Department of Anthropology, Archaeology and Development Studies enjoy a dynamic and research-intensive environment.
 We offer undergraduate courses which are research led and which link the understanding of the past with the present, and contextualise the local within the global.
 Our undergraduate teaching places heavy emphasis on student participation in tutorial discussion and debate, leading to a lively academic environment.

 The department aims to introduce students to the rich past and complex present of human activity.
 We aim to develop undergraduates into graduates of a high calibre who can hold their own anywhere in the world.
 As a research entity, we publish research of international standing.
 We also strive to be of service to the many publics in Southern Africa and beyond.